pwnapplehat/PwnOffsetPatcher/README.md

 ### Step 1: Download & Install PwnOffsetPatcherApp

-- **Download the Installer**: Choose the version of the app that matches your operating system (Windows/macOS).
-You can find the latest release on the [GitHub Releases](#).
+#### Windows

+1. Download the latest `PwnOffsetPatcherApp.exe` from the [releases](https://github.com/pwnapplehat/PwnOffsetPatcher/releases).
+2. Run the executable file.

+#### macOS

+1. Download the latest `PwnOffsetPatcherApp.dmg` from the [releases](https://github.com/pwnapplehat/PwnOffsetPatcher/releases).
-- **Install the App**: Follow the installation instructions specific to your platform.
+2. Open the `.dmg` file and move the PwnOffsetPatcherApp to your Applications folder.
+3. Open the PwnOffsetPatcherApp from your Applications folder.

 ### Step 2: Launch the App